Art Licensing - Should You Assign or License Your Work?

 - The company doesn't make use of your art for a period of time

-Sometimes you will see a reversion based on a company going bankrupt.
-This is almost never actually allowed, so be very careful.
-If a company goes into bankruptcy, it may be allowed to keep the license no matter what you signed.
+Sometimes, you will see a reversion based on a company going bankrupt.
+Courts rarely allow this clause to stand, so be very careful.
+If a company goes bankrupt, it may keep the license no matter what you signed.
 Before committing to any deal, speak with a contract attorney.

 Assignments and Reversions

-Although assignments are traditionally complete and permanent transfers of ownership, some companies have begun including reversions in assignments.
+Although assignments are traditionally complete and permanent ownership transfers, some companies have begun including reversions in assignments.
 This may lead you to wonder what the difference is between an assignment with a reversion and a license with a reversion.

-An assignment is complete transfer of ownership whereas a license is the right to use the art.
-The difference may seem subtle, but it's a significant difference.
-If someone is assigned art, they can make derivatives of that art, they can sue people who may be infringing on that art, - essentially they own the art and can behave accordingly.
-A licensee however, cannot make a derivative of your art or enjoy the legal benefits that come with full ownership.
+An assignment is a complete transfer of ownership, whereas a license is the right to use the art.
+The difference may seem subtle, but it's significant.
+If someone is assigned the art, they can make derivatives and sue people who infringe on it.
+Essentially, they own the art and behave accordingly as its owner.
+A licensee, however, cannot make a derivative of your art or enjoy the legal benefits of full ownership.

-For that very reason, many companies prefer an assignment with a reservation over a license.
+Therefore, many companies prefer an assignment with a reservation over a license.
 They want to be able to pursue any infringers, create derivative pieces of artwork based on your artwork, and then sublicense that artwork.
-If you are going to grant a company an assignment with a reversion, make sure that you are being compensated for it, because it is worth a lot more than a simple license with a reversion.
+If you grant a company an assignment with a reversion, make sure you are receiving compensation.
+It is worth much more than a simple license with a reversion.

-- You like the company using your work and it serves as an important piece of work for you to advertise to other customers;
+- You like the company using your work, and it serves as an essential piece of work for you to advertise to other customers.

-- You believe the design is short lived anyways and wouldn't want it back;
+- You believe the design is short-lived anyway and wouldn't want it back.

 - Assignments are generally taxed at a lower rate (capital gains) than licenses (business income), and the tax benefits are worth it to you.